5 Places You’re Probably Forgetting to Put Sunscreen

 When is the last time you put sunscreen on your ears?
 These are among the places that people most often forget to apply sunscreen, says dermatologist Jennifer Lucas, MD.

-“Common places people miss are going to be the ears, your eyelids, your lips, or places near the edges of clothing, such as straps,” Dr. Lucas says.
+“Common places people miss are going to be the ears, your eyelids, your lips, your scalp, the top of your feet or places near the edges of clothing, such as straps,” Dr. Lucas says.

 The sun’s ultraviolet rays are the major cause of skin cancer.
 Doctors believe that people can avoid most skin cancers by taking steps to protect themselves against the cellular damage these rays cause.

-A 2007 study from the Skin Cancer Foundation listed ears as the third most frequent location for skin cancers.
-Skin cancers can occur on any part of the ear, including the bowl, an area that is relatively protected from the sun, the Skin Cancer Foundation says.
+Research has found that ears are the third most common location for skin cancers.
+Skin cancers can occur on any part of the ear, including the conchal bowl (middle part of your ear), an area that is relatively protected from the sun, the Skin Cancer Foundation says.

 The best way to protect your eyelids is to wear sunglasses.
-But if you’re trying to avoid tan lines on your face use a moisturizer that contains sun protection factor (SPF), Dr. Lucas says.
-The skin on your eyelids will absorb moisturizer better than sunscreen.
+But if you’re trying to avoid tan lines on your face, use an eye cream that contains sun protection factor (SPF), a sunscreen stick and/or one of the mineral sunscreens/sunscreen with physical blockers – titanium dioxide or zinc oxide, Dr. Lucas says.

 A lip balm that contains SPF will protect your lips.
 Be sure to reapply frequently if you eat or drink.
 Skin cancers of the lip most frequently occur in fair-skinned men older than age 50.
 The lower lip is about 12 times more likely to be affected, owing to its greater exposure to sunlight, the Skin Cancer Foundation says.